influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

 InfluxB 1.x OSS only supports database-level privileges: `READ` and `WRITE`.
 A third permission, `ALL`, grants admin privileges.
-These can only be _can only be granted by using InfluxQL_.
+These permissions _can only be granted by using InfluxQL_.

 ## Manage user authorization